Nature abhors a vacuum: A simple rigorous example of thermalization in an isolated macroscopic quantum system: Introduction

 The present paper is organized as follows.
 In section~\ref{s:main}, we state our main thermalization theorem for a general lattice gas satisfying two assumptions, namely, Assumptions~\ref{a:nondeg} and \ref{a:P2N}.
 Then in section~\ref{s:freefermion}, we prove these two assumptions are indeed satisfied in free fermion chains with suitable parameters.

 In Appendix~\ref{s:deg}, we discuss the extension of our general theory to a model in which the energy spectrum is moderately degenerate.
 In Appendix~\ref{s:doublelattice}, we present two classes of models (one of which includes non-integrable models) in which we can justify Assumption~\ref{a:P2N} about the particle distribution in energy eigenstates, assuming that the energy eigenvalues are nondegenerate.
 We stress that Assumption~\ref{a:P2N} is indeed an essential nontrivial assumption in our theory.
 In Appendix~\ref{s:Deffx}, we present some concrete estimates of the effective dimensions of some non-random initial states in the free fermion chain, and with the help of this estimate, we prove that some non-random initial states indeed thermalize.
+Finally, in Appendix~\ref{s:FiniteT}, we briefly discuss a possible extension of our result to finite temperature states.